direct-manipulation/profound/README.md

 subformula of the theorem can be a source -- not just the atoms.

-To complete a link (technical term: mark a sink), navigate to another subformula that is ancestrally joined to the source via a par.
+To complete a link (technical term: mark a sink), navigate to another subformula that is ancestrally joined to the source via a par or a ?.
 Then hit `Return` or `Enter` again.
 Any suitable subformula can be a sink, not just atoms.

 When a link completes, the source and sink interact hereditarily, with all ties broken in favor of the sink having outermost scope.